CoProcure/laptop/README.md

 We support:

+* macOS Sonoma (14.x) on Apple Silicon and Intel
-* macOS Mojave (10.14)
+* macOS Ventura (13.x) on Apple Silicon and Intel
-* macOS Catalina (10.15)
+* macOS Monterey (12.x) on Apple Silicon and Intel

-Older versions may work but haven't been tested recently.
+Older versions may work but aren't regularly tested.
+Bug reports for older versions are welcome.

 Install
 -------